Mirella Ricciardi: Early life

 For two years during the 1950s, Mirella Rocco undertook an internship in Paris with the fashion photographer Harry Meerson.
-In 1957, a press photograph of her sitting in front of a tourism poster for Uganda and Kenya which was taken while she was visiting to New York—bore a caption stating that back in Kenya she had already "acted as cameraman, guide and hunter on more than 15 safaris".
-But, it was evidently clear that it was the camera that peaked her interests.
+In 1957, a press photograph of her sitting in front of a tourism poster for Uganda and Kenya, which was taken while she was visiting to New York, bore a caption stating that back in Kenya she had already "acted as cameraman, guide and hunter on more than 15 safaris".
+But it was evidently clear that it was the camera that piqued her interest.